 Step 8.
 This will most probably solve your problem.
 If the DNS server is still not responding, perform the next method.

 Step 1.
 Go to the Search box at Start menu, and type Command Prompt.
 Now, in results, right click on Command Prompt and click Run as administrator.

 Step 2.
 The last step will open a black window.
 Now, you have to type the commands mentioned below, and press enter after each command.

 Step 3.
 Try reconnecting to the Internet.
 In most cases, the error should be fixed by now.
-In case you still see the DNS Server isn’t responding on Windows 10 /7 /8, then perform the next method.
+If you still see the DNS Server isn’t responding on Windows 10 /7 /8, then perform the next method.

 Method 3: Install Latest Network Adapter Drivers

 Drivers are the most important part of any hardware.
 Your computer’s Network Adapter relies on its driver too.
-The DNS Server not responding on Windows 7, Windows 8 and Windows 10 can be the result of a faulty or outdated driver.
+The DNS Server isn’t responding on Windows 7, Windows 8 or Windows 10 can be the result of a faulty or outdated driver.

 Before beginning this method, first, you will have to visit your Network Adapter’s manufacturer’s website.
 Now download the latest driver for your computer’ Network Adapter.
 As the error is not letting your computer connect to the Internet, download the drivers on another system.
 After downloading the files, transfer them to your computer and install the drivers.

 For better results, Uninstall your network adapter’s drivers first, and then Install the latest ones.
 Follow these steps to do so:

 Step 1.
 Press Windows logo key + X, and click Device Manager.